What cabinet and speakers are best suited for my amplifier?

 Quite a lot (and believe us when we say this, as we’ve spent a lot of time listening to speaker prototypes) goes into developing a speaker that consistently sounds great and plays great over a broad spectrum of musical styles.
 Things such as the paper used to make a cone, its thickness and what it is treated with, the magnet material and its size, the diameter of a voice coil, even grams of glue can all play a role in getting the best tone and achieving it consistently.
 Speaker size doesn’t always translate into specific tone or frequency responses when loaded into cabinets but you can expect it to relate to a speaker’s speed of response.
 10-inch speakers react quite quickly to a signal, where 12-inch speakers respond slightly slower, and 15-inch speakers even more so.
 It is a subtle difference but one you’re likely to feel as you play.
 When purchasing a MESA cabinet, these are things you need not fret about though, as we’ve already spent countless hours examining the various combinations and have chosen the best for use in our designs.

 - For Bass cabinet designs, hours of real-world application style playtesting is done to determine the best speakers for each design.
-In use you’ll find our proprietary, US made PowerHouse™, Subway® or the Custom Eminence drivers that are toned for our Traditional PowerHouse Cabs.
+In use you’ll find proprietary, US made PowerHouse™, Subway® or the Custom Eminence drivers selected for use in our Subway Ultra-Lite and PowerHouse Cabs to provide a rich, full-range voice that allows the natural timbre of an instrument to be audibly apparent.

 - Celestion Vintage 30 - (custom made for MESA in Ipswich, England) – used in our closed back Rectifier® cabinets and some of our combos like the Express 5:25+™ and Roadster® 2x12 Combo.
 This 60 Watt speaker was originally developed to handle the demands of modern amps that were designed to be more powerful and offer more gain.
 The Vintage 30 speaker provides a tight bass response, thick mids and a rich, smooth upper end full of complex overtones that most players (especially high gain fans) find pleasing.
 Despite its full mid-range response, this speaker is often the choice of players looking for a bit of mid scoop, as its low and high-frequency response can be accentuated when in an enclosure.
 The Vintage 30 is well suited for sparkling clean tones massive high gain and anything in between.